 CLEAR YOUR RECORD: ILLINOIS EXPUNGEMENT ATTORNEY

-If you meet certain eligibility requirements, you may be able to get your criminal record expunged and attain a clean start.
+The good news is that if you meet certain eligibility requirements, you may be able to get an expungement of your criminal record and attain a clean start.
 Your criminal record includes court records about your criminal case’s outcome and police records about your arrest.
 Criminal records are accessible to the public, which includes potential employers, landlords, and academic admissions counselors.
+An expungement makes your record inaccessible to such parties.

 CAN I EXPUNGE MY CRIMINAL RECORD?